Higher Education · Annex III · Updated 8 May 2026

 If a New York institution co-administers online examinations with a European partner using a US-hosted proctoring system, both the institution (as deployer) and the proctoring vendor (as provider) face EU AI Act obligations.

-Emotion recognition prohibition
+Emotion recognition prohibition (already enforceable)

 Article 5 of the EU AI Act prohibits emotion recognition systems in educational settings.
 This means AI tools that analyze student facial expressions, voice patterns, or biometric indicators to infer engagement, stress, or emotional states during learning sessions are banned.
-This prohibition is already enforceable since February 2, 2025.
+This prohibition has been enforceable since 2 February 2025 and is not affected by the Digital Omnibus.
+Penalties for prohibited practices reach up to €35M or 7% of global annual turnover, with no transition period available.

 What institutions should do